Your Business May Be Owed an IEEPA Tariff Refund

 For many businesses, the opportunity is real.
 The process is just too burdensome to manage on your own.

 Recovering tariffs may involve far more than submitting a request and waiting for payment.
+Businesses may need to identify eligible entries, organize fragmented records, prepare the right filing path for the right phase, and continue managing the claim after submission.

 For many small and midsized importers, that level of coordination is difficult to manage internally.